astro-transients/tilepy/docs/index.rst

 ###############################
-|TilePy|: Tiling for Transients
+|tilepy|: Tiling for Transients
 ###############################

 .. image:: _static/tilepy_logo.png
-   :alt: |TilePy| logo
+   :alt: |tilepy| logo
    :align: center

-|TilePy| is an open-source toolkit for tiling and scheduling observations of large localization regions from transient astronomical events.
+|tilepy| is an open-source toolkit for tiling and scheduling observations of large localization regions from transient astronomical events.
 It supports automated scheduling for both space-based and ground-based telescopes, with flexible configurations and integration with galaxy catalogs to optimize follow-up campaigns.

 ***********
 How to Cite
 ***********

-To cite |TilePy| in your research, please cite :footcite:`Seglar-Arroyo_2024`.
+To cite |tilepy| in your research, please cite :footcite:`Seglar-Arroyo_2024`.

 References
 ----------